AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

 You can create a custom version of the Light built-in access level and adjust the amount of access it allows for the various Workfront object types.
 For information on creating a custom access level, see [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

-More limited for projects and tasks than the Worker access level, the following are the highest access settings available for objects in the Light access level:
+More limited for projects and tasks than the light access level, the following are the highest access settings available for objects in the Light access level:

 <table style="table-layout:auto">
  <col>